 @abc.abstractmethod

 Marks a method as abstract, requiring subclasses to provide an implementation before they can be instantiated.
-Can be stacked with @classmethod, @staticmethod, or @property (always as the innermost decorator):
+Can be stacked with @classmethod or @staticmethod (always as the innermost decorator).
+Note: stacking with @property was deprecated in Python 3.11 and removed in Python 3.13.
+Source: Python docs, abc.abstractmethod.

 from abc import ABC, abstractmethod